CZ-NIC/knot-resolver/doc/build.rst

    $ make install DESTDIR=/tmp/stage # Staged install
    $ make all install AMALG=yes # Amalgamated build

-.. note:: Amalgamated build assembles everything in one source file and compiles it.
+Amalgamated build assembles everything in one source file and compiles it.
 It is useful for packages, as the compiler sees the whole program and is able to produce a smaller and faster binary.
 On the other hand, it complicates debugging.

+.. tip:: There is a template for service file and AppArmor profile to help you kickstart the package.

 Default paths
 ~~~~~~~~~~~~~